SmithsonianWorkshops/advanced-hydra-workshops/install_sw+m/sw+modules.md

 ---

+## Compiling code

+---

 ## Building from Source Code

 If you download source code you will need to build the code.
 This is usually done in 3 steps

 1. **Configure**
     - Most packages come with a configuration script, a list of pre-requisites (aka dependencies) and instructions.
     - Some packages allow to build the code without some features in case you cannot satisfy some of the pre-requisites.
     - You most likely need to load the right module to use the appropriate compiler

 1. **Build**
     - need to make sure you have loaded the right modules to use the right compiler
     - run `make` to compile and link (aka build) the code

 1. **Install**
     - copy the executable to the right place (usually defined by the configuration)
     - best practice is to separate build from install locations

 - This will be illustrated in the hands on section.